CAMB-DSbD/tee-morello-performance-experiments/README.md

 ## 5.3.
 Comparison of results from the three experiments

+Table 7 shows a comparison of the three alternatives: no compartment, compartment running purecap code and compartment running purecap-benchmark code.

 <div align="center">
 <p><em>Table 7: Times to execute CPU operations inside and without a compartment, including benchmark results.</em></p>